MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdGroupOperation.md

 # AdGroupOperation
 Represents the definition of an ad group constructed via [AdGroupBuilder](./AdGroupBuilder).
 The ad group is only stored in the system when any of the methods on this object are invoked or when the script finishes execution, whichever comes first.
-For more efficiency, store the operation objects in an array and only invoke its methods when all operations have been constructed.
+To make the script execute more efficiently, store the operation objects in an array and only invoke its methods when all operations have been constructed.

 # Methods
 |Method Name|Return Type|Description|